eye-square/docs/hooks-api.md

 hooks are a means to attach jobs at specific moments of a task's lifecycle.

 The jobs run on the same context as the displayed content, typically that would be the top frame.
-They are also blocking: if a promise is returned, the internal job runner will wait for it to resolve before advancing to he next task stage
+They are also blocking: if a promise is returned, the internal job runner will wait for it to resolve before advancing to he next task stage.

 Two types of hook can be set using:
 * `setInitHook(fn)`: job will run only once, the first time the script is used, before the task begin.